airborne-commando/OPSEC-OSINT-Tools/README.md

 [^6]: Lamoureux, Mack, and Mack Lamoureux.
 “How 4Chan’s Worst Trolls Pulled off the Heist of the Century.”
 VICE, 27 July 2024, www.vice.com/en/article/4chan-does-first-good-thing-pulls-off-the-heist-of-the-century1.

-[^7]: chasd00. "*Remember When 4chan Figured Out the Location of a Terrorist Training Camp From O...*" `|` Hacker News.
-22 Dec.
-2022.
-Hacker News, news.ycombinator.com/item?id=33913443.
-Accessed 24 Sept.
-2025.
+[^7]: chasd00. "remember when 4chan figured out the location of a terrorist training camp from one of their PR photos and called in a literal airstrike?
+I like how 4chan is sometimes described as weaponized autism."
+8 Dec.
+2022, Imgur, https://imgur.com/N7DwWP1?r.
+Online forum comment.

 [^8]: “The Time 4Chan Called in an Airstrike.”
 Youtube, uploaded by Pezle, 17 Aug.
 2023, www.youtube.com/watch?v=OR6epSP_Xlw.